mozilla-l10n/localizer-documentation/tools/pontoon/workflow.md

 1. In the project, select `Suggested` from the filter search.
 Then compare your entries with those of your reviewer for changes.
 2. Review the remaining strings:
     * If you agree with the changes, confirm the reviewer’s version by clicking the green `SAVE` button or the blue circle near the string in the `HISTORY` tab.
-If you have yet not been granted saving privileges, simply do nothing and pass to the next one.
+If you have not been granted saving privileges yet, simply do nothing and pass to the next one.
     * If you would rather suggest an alternative, type it over, then hit the blue `SUGGEST` button.
 Then resubmit it to the reviewer, back in Phase 2, step 4.

 Repeat, switching translators, until a consensus is reached.